Feral pigeon: Faeces

 Healthy, well-fed pigeons excrete faeces that are composed largely of a brown to greenish-brown mass with a white cap; the white cap is composed of uric acid crystals, with some of the uric acid dissolved within urea that comprises the liquid urine, which is transparent and often absorbed by the mass of solid waste of the faeces, which maintains its shape when the bird is in good health.
 The colour of the resultant faecal matter is helpful in diagnosing the condition of the bird; droppings which appear dull yellow are indicative of starvation, especially if watery; green may be a sign of liver disease due to an abundance of excreted biliverdin, bright green being an abundance of passed bile implying bowel problems or not having eaten recently; and red-brown showing kidney disease.

-Contact with pigeon droppings poses a minor risk of contracting histoplasmosis, cryptococcosis and psittacosis, Pigeon faeces has been implicated as a "contributing factor" a cryptococcus infection leading to the death of a child.
+Contact with pigeon droppings poses a minor risk of contracting histoplasmosis, cryptococcosis and psittacosis.
+Pigeon faeces has been implicated as a "contributing factor" of a cryptococcus infection leading to the death of a child.

 Feral pigeon faeces cause substantial economic losses from property damage, often considered to be from their corrosive droppings damaging stone edifices and metal structures.